-For more information about how to present strong evidence, see “Preparing Persuasive Documents For Your Asylum Application.”
+For more information about how to present strong evidence, see Preparing Persuasive Documents For Your Asylum Application.

 You must show that a changed circumstance (in your personal life or in conditions in the U.S. or in your home country) was material to your eligibility for asylum, and that you filed within a reasonable time after the circumstance occurred or after you learned of it.
 An Asylum Officer or an Immigration Judge will consider any delays in your learning of the changed circumstances.

 This is not an exhaustive list.
 Other events might be considered changed circumstances for the purposes of this exception.
-Consult an attorney for a personal analysis.

-You must show that events in your own life (before or after your arrival in the U.S.) directly relate to your failure to file within the one-year filing deadline, and that you filed within a reasonable period after the extraordinary circumstance stopped affecting you.
+To qualify for the "extraordinary circumstance" exception, you must show that events in your own life (before or after your arrival in the U.S.) directly relate to your failure to file within the one-year filing deadline, and that you filed within a reasonable period after the extraordinary circumstance stopped affecting you.
 You must also show that you did not intentionally create such extraordinary circumstances (through your own action or inaction).

-Here are some examples of what might be considered an "extraordinary circumstance," depending on the totality of the facts of your case:
+Here are examples of what might be considered an "extraordinary circumstance," depending on the totality of the facts of your case: